Farvez999/Quiz-Today-Project-ReactJs/README.md

 Welcome to the world’s largest quiz community.Play a quiz or create your own.
 Join a virtual or live event.
 There's a Sporcle for everyone!

+This is a quiz web site.
+There are so many quizzes through which we can develop our intelligence.
+Here are some questions along with the quiz.
+Have a chat.

+--Quiz
+--Blog
+--Statistics

 ## Live Link
 Hosted in Netlify -> [Quiz Today](https://courageous-ganache-100de7.netlify.app/)